dotnet/android-samples/Supportv7/AppCompat/Toolbar/README.md

 ---
 name: Xamarin.Android - Support v7 Toolbar
-description: Basic sample of replacing the ActionBar with the new Support v7 app compat Toolbar.
-Instructions Run the project Click on the Toolbar items to see...
+description: "Sample of replacing the ActionBar with the new Support v7 app compat Toolbar"
 page_type: sample
 languages:
 - csharp